 Unlike many modern cooking methods, open-fire cooking is not just about timers, gadgets, or exact recipes.
 It is about slowing down, reading the heat, working with the flame, and crafting a meal by hand.
 There are no shortcuts—just wood, fire, food, and the satisfaction of creating something memorable from the most basic elements.

-Copyright © 2026 Uncle Dennis - All Rights Reserved.
+Copyright © 2026 Uncle Dennis Culinary Experience - All Rights Reserved.